Forged in Faith and Fire: The Extraordinary Rise of the Military Orders

 The impact of the Crusades on the knightly orders was transformative, creating institutions that wielded immense power and wealth but also faced catastrophic decline.
 Their legacy is complex and multifaceted.

-• Cultural Mythology: The Templars, in particular, have become a subject of endless myths and conspiracy theories—from claims of protecting the Holy Grail to secret survival.
-While these are often fanciful, they reflect the enduring fascination with these warrior monks.
+• Cultural Mythology: The Templars, in particular, have become a subject of endless myths and conspiracy theories.
+While often fanciful, they reflect the enduring fascination with these warrior monks.
+Britannica provides a factual entry on the Knights Templar to separate history from myth.